peppermintbird/peppermintbird/README.md

 ## 🌱 About Me

-- 📚 Data Science student exploring spiking neural networks and computational neuroscience.
+- 📚 Studying Data Science and Foreign Languages.
+Exploring spiking neural networks and computational neuroscience.
 - 🌐 Struggling to contribute to the open-source projects [snnTorch](https://github.com/jeshraghian/snntorch) and [Open MCT](https://github.com/nasa/openmct) -- those folks are really brilliant.
 - 🌍 Interested in climate and astronomical research, and neuromorphic systems.